 This way, the Saint Augustine grass will re-train its crowns to grow at a lower height, and the lawn will not generally suffer as badly.
 When a Saint Augustine lawn is being re-trained to grow at a lower height, expect some small areas of turf to possibly diminish away, this cannot be helped.
 However, if we're careful these instances should be greatly reduced and easily recovered from.

 The Process Of Lowering Mowing Heights

-Begin the first lawn mowing at a very high height., it will not look like a masterpiece after cutting, but it's a start on our road to recovery and the lawn will not die.
+Begin the first lawn mowing at a very high height., it will not look like a masterpiece after cutting, but it's a start on our road to recovery and the lawn will not suffer.

 In Summer time, and if the lawn is in good health, reduce the lawn mowing height one notch at a time every week to two weeks.
 If mowing every week, keep the same height over two lawn mowings.